Instructions for students in the corona epidemic situation

 Support and online chat

-The Discord discussion channel is available for Gradia students on Mondays from 2 pm to 4 pm and on Wednesdays from 3 pm to 5 pm.
+The Discord discussion channel is available for Gradia students.
 On the channel you can talk about the current situation and the feelings it has aroused together with other students and Gradia's youth instructors and, if necessary, in private conversation.
 Join the channel.

 Halls of residence